Agile in the Ether, IRL: Beyond DORA

 • I think it’s often unhelpful to single out one role; lots of things are just about how humans work, and we’d do better to consider the wider picture.
 Dr Cat Hicks (yes, again) started an excellent discussion on this.

-• Some aspects of developers’ work is different from others on a team, in ways that aren’t obvious – Eleanor Mollett moved from delivery manager to a developer role and has shared lots of interesting reflections (3 months in, and other posts).
+• Some aspects of developers’ work is different from others on a team, in ways that aren’t obvious – Eleanor Mollett moved from delivery manager to a developer role and has shared lots of interesting reflections (3 months in, other posts, and a talk at Deliver Sessions meetup).

 • I’d love to see a helpful combination of these – here’s what’s important for everyone, here’s some things to keep in mind for specific roles.
 And I’d hate to see any measures or metrics get mis-applied in the ways discussed earlier in this post.